amdelamar/osseous/README.md

 The links are using Cloudflare CDN for delivery.
 Use the [SRI Hash generator](https://www.srihash.org/) for computing integrity checks for other versions.

-Or get the CSS source and minified files here: [Download | 11kb](https://github.com/amdelamar/osseous/releases/download/1.0.1/Osseous-1.0.1.zip)
+Or get the CSS source and minified files here: [Download | 11KB](https://github.com/amdelamar/osseous/releases/download/1.0.1/Osseous-1.0.1.zip)

+Or clone this repo. `git clone https://github.com/amdelamar/osseous`

 ## Examples